revolver-inc/revolver/src/pages/products/movie-ghostship-2002.md

 condition: DVD
 mediaUrl: ' https://youtu.be/a7xNXTpQA5Q'
 useBlurb: true
-blurb: Early 2000's horror gem.
+blurb: Early 2000's horror gem with an unforgettable opening scene.
 tags:
   - Horror
   - Movie
 name: movie-ghostship-2002
 id: 3fbfa9df-8ce4-4c5a-86ca-74e0b1205890
 ---
 As the first movie in the U.S. to feature Emily Browning.
 Ghost Ship starts with an opening scene you will truly never forget.
 About a salvage crew who get a job to find a long-lost passenger ship rumoured to house a wealth of treasure.
 Ghost Ship is a somewhat forgotten gem of early 2000's horror.
+Though the opening scene is memorable the rest of the movie is your bog standard early 2000's horror movie, be that as it may.